puppetlabs/design-system/CONTRIBUTING.md

 See more guidelines for contributors and maintainers in the [Principles, Patterns, and Guidelines](principles-patterns-guidelines.md) doc.

-Each PR should get a +1 before being merged into `development`.
+Each PR should get a +1 before being merged.
 The [design-system-codeowners](https://github.com/orgs/puppetlabs/teams/design-system-codeowners/members) team should be able to help get PRs reviewed.

 ## Publishing

 Publishing packages to npm is automated with Relay when a PR is merged to `master` if Lerna detects a new version in a package's `package.json` that doesn't yet exist on npm.

-1. Create a PR from `development` to `master`.
+1. Create a PR from `development` to `master` if the changes have been queued up on the `development` branch.
-1. Verify that the changes are captured in `CHANGELOG.md`.
+1. Verify that the changes are captured in `CHANGELOG.md`, updating the release date if necessary.
 1. Increment the version in the appropriate `package.json` files (e.g. [packages/react-components/package.json](packages/react-components/package.json)), following [semver](https://semver.org/) for patch, minor, and major versions.
 1. Also increment the version in the corresponding `package-lock.json` files.
 When updating a single package, this is most easily done by manually incrementing `version` in the `package-lock.json` file to match, but can also be done by running `npm install`, though you may have to run `git clean -dfX` first to force them to update.
-1. Get a +1 and merge the PR to master, which will trigger a Relay workflow that runs the `npm run release` command.
+1. Merge the PR to master, which will trigger a Relay workflow that runs the `npm run release` command.
 1. Wait for a successful notification in the #team-design-system Slack channel, which could take a half hour or so.
 1. Verify the new version got published, e.g. by checking [https://www.npmjs.com/package/@puppet/react-components](https://www.npmjs.com/package/@puppet/react-components)

-## Lerna commands

-- `npx lerna [command]`:
-    - `npx lerna add <pkg> [globs..]`: Add a single dependency to matched packages
-    - `npx lerna bootstrap`: Link local packages together and install remaining package dependencies
-    - `npx lerna changed`: List local packages that have changed since the last tagged release [aliases: updated]
-    - `npx lerna clean`: Remove the node_modules directory from all packages
-    - `npx lerna create <name> [loc]`: Create a new lerna-managed package
-    - `npx lerna diff [pkgName]`: Diff all packages or a single package since the last release
-    - `npx lerna exec [cmd] [args..]`: Execute an arbitrary command in each package
-    - `npx lerna import <dir>`: Import a package into the monorepo with commit history
-    - `npx lerna init`: Create a new Lerna repo or upgrade an existing repo to the current version of Lerna.
-    - `npx lerna link`: Symlink together all packages that are dependencies of each other
-    - `npx lerna list`: List local packages [aliases: ls, la, ll]
-    - `npx lerna publish [bump]`: Publish packages in the current project.
-    - `npx lerna run <script>`: Run an npm script in each package that contains that script
-    - `npx lerna version [bump]`: Bump version of packages changed since the last release.